tomjoht/tomjoht.github.io/pages/general/advertising.md

 <img style="float:right; padding-left:15px;" src="https://idratherbewritingmedia.com/images/comics/yourcomichere.png" alt="advertising on I'd Rather Be Writing"/>

 I mainly help increase visibility of your product primarily through **ad impressions**.
 An impression occurs when someone loads a page where your ad is visible.
-In 2018, idratherbewriting.com had an average of 1,552,615 page views, or about 4,250 page views a day.
-More specifically, users created 942,306 sessions, with 1.65 pages per session and an average of 1:44 minutes per session.
+In 2019, idratherbewriting.com had 1,974,524 page views, or about 5,409 page views a day (225 an hour).
+More specifically, users created 1,207,264 sessions, with 1.64 pages per session and an average of 1:41 minutes per session.

 {{site.data.alerts.note}} For details about how many page views, sessions, and other analytics information, see the <a href="/analytics">2019 site traffic and analytics</a>.{{site.data.alerts.end}}